microsoft/vscode-docs/docs/remote/containers.md

 ![Container Architecture](images/containers/architecture-containers.png)

-This lets VS Code provide a **local-quality development experience** — including full IntelliSense (completions), code navigation, and debugging — **regardless of where your code is hosted**.
+This lets VS Code provide a **local-quality development experience** — including full IntelliSense (completions), code navigation, and debugging — **regardless of where your tools (or code) is located**.

 ## Getting started